Karen Bordador: Current work

-In 2023, Karen Bordador was selected to host a fan meeting for Korean actor and singer Seo In-guk.
+In 2023, Bordador was selected to host a fan meeting for Korean actor and singer Seo In-guk.
 She was a last-minute replacement for actress and content creator Kristel Fulgar, who was originally scheduled to host the event.

-She is currently the Marketing Director of ENZI CORPORATION, a collection agency in the Philippines, as well as the Marketing Director of a satellite company in the country.
+She is currently the marketing director of ENZI CORPORATION, a collection agency in the Philippines, as well as the marketing director of a satellite company in the country.
 In addition to her work as a host and influencer, Bordador has expanded her career into business.
 Prior to her arrest, she was the CEO of SisterSecrets, an online lifestyle website.

 Her prison experiences were dramatized in a two-part episode of Maalaala Mo Kaya (MMK), a Philippine drama anthology, as part of its International Women's Month special.
 She was portrayed by Kaila Estrada.
 Bordador herself also played the role of a detainee Lizzie in the two episodes.

-Karen Bordador also has her own YouTube channel where she has two shows: The Brightside: Stories of Setups That Become the Greatest Comebacks and Kulongbia Stories: Untold Jail Stories.
+Bordador also has her own YouTube channel where she has two shows: The Brightside: Stories of Setups That Become the Greatest Comebacks and Kulongbia Stories: Untold Jail Stories.

 In 2025, Karen Bordador released her debut single "Waving Red" on April 16, a day after her 33rd birthday.